zranger1/PixelTeleporter/README.md

 any OS that Processing 3 supports.
 Faster is better.

 ## Installing the Library into Processing
-To install, you will need to [download the library](https://github.com/zranger1/PixelTeleporter/releases/tag/v1.0.0) and manually copy it to the ```libraries``` folder of your Processing sketchbook.
+To install, you will need to [download PixelTeleporter.zip](https://github.com/zranger1/PixelTeleporter/releases/tag/v1.0.0) and manually copy it to the ```libraries``` folder of your Processing sketchbook.

 To find the Processing sketchbook on your computer, open the Preferences window from the Processing application (PDE) and look for the "Sketchbook location" item at the top.